 Titus has been independent and hard working from an early age.
 After his father passed away from HIV/AIDS in 2001, Titus continued to stay with his mother, but she was unable to provide for him.
 In 2004, Titus made a calculated decision to join the streets and immediately began working hard to support himself.
 On his application he shared a laundry list of tasks he performed while living on the streets including cleaning houses, sorting nuts, and carrying water or luggage for people in town.
-When C.R.O. found him on the streets and offered him the chance at continuing his education, he was smart enough to accept and was resettled with his mom as he continued his education for the next eight years.
+When C.R.O. found him on the streets and offered him the chance at continuing his education, he eagerly accepted and was resettled with his mom as he continued his education for the next eight years.
 Titus’ involvement at C.R.O. included choir, peer education, helping on the farm and is a clear leader among C.R.O. children.

 Titus’ CROSO Scholarship